What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 Although it can greatly increase system security, ethical hacking cannot provide 100% protection because new vulnerabilities could appear at any time.

-To become an ethical hacker, consider the following areas of study and skills development:
+To become an ethical hacker, consider the following areas of study and skill development:

 Q. 5.
 How often should ethical hacking be performed on a system?